nroi/paracusia/README.md

 }
 ```

-Check out `Paracusia.DefaultEventHandler` to get an overview of what messages are sent
+Check out [Paracusia.DefaultEventHandler](https://github.com/nroi/paracusia/blob/master/lib/paracusia/default_event_handler.ex) to get an overview of what messages are sent
 for what reasons.
-In general, Paracusia sends a message whenever one of MPDs subsystems
+In general, Paracusia sends a message whenever one of MPD's subsystems
 has changed.
 See the
 [idle](https://musicpd.org/doc/protocol/command_reference.html#status_commands)
 command for more details on which changes are associated with which subsystems.